jameswatts/cake-toolkit/Docs/Documentation/View.md

 app/View/Example/Ctk/IndexView.php
 ```

-In the contents of the file, the definition of the class requires that the **CtkView** class be included from "Ctk.View".
-Once available, the class should be declared using the same name as the file, and extending **CtkView**.
+In the contents of the file, the definition of the class requires that the [CtkView](../../View/CtkView.php) class be included from "Ctk.View".
+Once available, the class should be declared using the same name as the file, and extending [CtkView](../../View/CtkView.php).
 So, from the previous example:

 ```php
 App::uses('CtkView', 'Ctk.View');